If you’re a parent of an adolescent girl, you might be all too aware of the struggles they’re facing during these formative years.

 This can lead to a higher incidence of risky behavior, including sex, drugs, alcohol, or other dangerous encounters.

 Pubescent girls are insecure in their skin and desperately trying to fit in and find affirmation.
-Adding to their physical changes, their emotional well-being is dramatically affected by hormonal surges that are fluctuating constantly which often makes them more sensitive to absorbing dangerous outside messages and falling victim to those who prey upon them.
+Adding to their physical changes, their emotional well-being is dramatically affected by hormonal surges that fluctuate constantly, which often makes them more sensitive to absorbing dangerous outside messages and falling victim to those who prey upon them.

 One day they are accepted and liked by their peers, and the next they are judged, abandoned, and hated for no apparent reason.
 It’s so hard for them to find trusting friends who actually care about their well-being and are genuine and supportive.